spirali/elsie/docs/README.md

 so easy with a general layout model.
 And honestly, we couldn't find any usable binding of a standalone and sane layout model in Python.
 If you know of any, please [let us know](https://github.com/spirali/elsie/issues).
-- **Why is there no built-in support for lists (bullet items etc.) in `Elsie`?**
-Even though a list might sound like a simple feature, it would be difficult to create an abstraction that would match everyone's needs.
-The general theme of *Elsie* is to provide a set of compact building blocks that can be used to build more advanced features that can be fully customized to your needs.
-[Here](cookbook/lists.md) you can find an example function for creating list items which you can copy and modify for your use case.

 ## License
 [MIT](https://github.com/spirali/elsie/blob/master/LICENSE).